 In accordance with the Authority's investment policy, its portfolio is structured so that securities mature to meet the Authority's scheduled cash flow requirements, thereby avoiding the need to sell securities prior to their scheduled maturity dates.
-The cash flow requirement limits investment maturities as a means of managing the Authority's exposure to market value losses arising from increasing interest rates.
+The cash flow requirement limits investment maturities as a means of managing the Authority's exposure to fair value losses arising from increasing interest rates.

-For fiscal years 2019 and 2018, investment income was \$11,201,691 and \$7,274,655, and reflected a positive change in market value of \$4,738,757 and \$2,275,769, respectively.
+For fiscal years 2020 and 2019, investment income was \$7,131,681 and \$11,201,691, and reflected a positive change in fair value of \$2,450,748 and \$4,738,757, respectively.